Mount St. Helens Volcano - Current Update

 Current Aviation Color Code: GREEN

 Activity Update: All volcanoes in the Cascade Range of Oregon and Washington are at normal background levels of seismicity.
 These include Mount Baker, Glacier Peak, Mount Rainier, Mount St. Helens, and Mount Adams in Washington State; and Mount Hood, Mount Jefferson, Three Sisters, Newberry, and Crater Lake in Oregon.
-Additionally, GPS data from most of the major volcanoes, and sparse real-time hydrologic and geochemical monitoring, show no anomalous activity.

 Source: Current Alerts for U.S. Volcanoes